lemonchu/eai2025/install.md

 # EAI Track 1 Environment Setup

-This guide walks you through preparing a headless Linux server for Track 1 experiments using LeRobot + ManiSkill (SO-100/101 reference) + Gym-style tooling.
+This guide walks you through preparing a headless Linux server for Track 1 experiments using the TA-provided SO-101 assets plus ManiSkill/Gym tooling.
 Commands assume Ubuntu 20.04+/22.04+ with bash and sudo access.

 ## 1. System Requirements